 Despite the concern of catching the infamous "Delhi belly", food in India is generally perfectly safe to eat.
 Digestive difficulty usually comes from drinking contaminated water.
 Drink purified water only, don't put ice in your drinks, and avoid uncooked vegetables, and you should have no problems.

 Trains are the preferred method of long distance travel across the massive subcontinent, and this in itself is a draw for many visitors.
 Many routes offer scenic window views.
 In the Goan region, the Vasco de Gama- Londa route takes in postcard beaches and picturesque mountains, before passing by the immense Dudhsagar waterfalls.
 The relatively short journey from Jaipur to Jaisalmer takes in a beautiful desert landscape.
 Darjeeling and its surrounds are home to the UNESCO protected "toy train"- the highest railway in the world, winding its way through cloud covered mountains and tea plantations.

-While riding an elephant is an essential bucket list experience for many, be very careful where you go.
+While riding an elephant is an essential bucket list experience for many, it is incredibly harmful to the giant creatures' physical and mental health.
 Many tour operators have eliminated elephant rides from their itineraries in the interest of animal welfare.
-Try to find an elephant sanctuary where they are well looked after.
+Instead, find an elephant sanctuary where they are well looked after.
 And of course, let's not forget the monkeys that can be found in the mountains, cities, temples, roads, and, well, just about anywhere.